Welcome to Child Nutrition!

-Hardy County Schools is proud to serve high value meals at no cost to parents at this time.
+Hardy County Schools is proud to serve high value meals to our students ~ with no cost to parents at this time.
 With ever-increasing supply chain issues, we are still offering the best and most nutritious meals possible within our schools.

-We will be highlighting our schools, our homemade items, and colorful food offerings during this school year!
+We will be highlighting our schools, our homemade items, and colorful food offerings throughout this school year!

 Please be sure to check this website frequently for in-school menus and pertinent wellness and nutritional information.
 If you have any questions, feel free to call the Child Nutrition office at 304-530-2348, extension 9223.